Terminator 2: Judgment Day (1991)

 - Directly after Terminator tells Sarah about Miles Dyson, there is a scene where we see Dyson in his private residence, where his wife tells him he is much too focused on finishing his microchip.

-- Some more dialog between John and the Terminator as they assemble weapons in the desert.
+- Some more dialogue between John and the Terminator as they assemble weapons in the desert.
 John tells about his unusual childhood, and ask Terminator if he experiences emotions.

 - Before Sarah takes aim at Dyson, we see her approaching the house and setting up weapons.